Experience-Monks/devtool/README.md

-  --poll, -p              enable polling when --watch is given --show, -s              show the browser window (default false) --headless, -h          do not open the DevTools window --browser-field, --bf   resolve using "browser" field
+  --poll, -p              enable polling when --watch is given --show, -s              show the browser window (default false) --headless, -h          do not open the DevTools window --timeout, -t           if specified, will close after X seconds --browser-field, --bf   resolve using "browser" field
 ```